devcybiko/gregsmithwiki/content/writing/whitenoise/WhiteNoise-040-firststudent.md

 ## Willow

 The task was much easier than White had imagined.
+Weeding out the uninteresting resumes went quickly.
 None of the candidates seemed particularly interesting (aka: irksome).
 Some had started in business school and moved into computing because it seemed the best way to make the most money.
 Some were foreign-born students who came to America to cap off their educations with a degree from a highly accredited university - nothing unique there.
 Others appeared to be silver-spoons who didn't care about computing and just wanted to satisfy daddy.

 As much as he wanted to give Bell the shaft, he simply couldn't pick unqualified candidates.
 He had a certain amount of pride and wouldn't purposely do a bad job.
 He didn't want to sabotage Bell - just give him a little trouble.
 So, he was looking for smart kids - but oddballs nonetheless. _Minimax, yes?_